Bullseye (British game show): Pounds for Points

 Each darts player threw three darts at a standard matchplay board, and the one who achieved the highest score won control of a question for their partner.
 Starting in series 2, an incorrect response passed the question to the team with the second-highest score, then the third if necessary; the first team to respond correctly won £1 per point scored by their darts player.
-After three questions, the team with the highest cash total from the first two rounds went through to play Bully's Prize Board.
-All three teams received their accumulated cash totals, as well as show-themed souvenirs that included darts, pens, patches, tankards (or goblets for female contestants), and "Bendy Bully" rubber dolls in the likeness of the show's mascot.

 Initially, if two or more darts players achieved the same total, a re-throw was held and the high scorer won control of the question, for the value of the original throw.
 Later, the re-throw was eliminated and the question was played on the buzzer by the tied partners.

 During the first series, the partner of the highest-scoring darts player in each round could choose to answer a question worth £25, £50, or £101.
 In the event of a tie, the darts players each threw one dart at a board divided into concentric circles, and the one who hit closer to the centre won control of the question.

+After three questions, the team with the highest cash total from the first two games went through to play Bully's Prize Board.
+In the first series alone, the team who won the most money in the Pounds for Points game alone went through to Bully's Prize Board.

+All three teams received their accumulated cash totals, as well as show-themed souvenirs that included darts, pens, key rings, patches, tankards (or goblets for female contestants), and "Bendy Bully" rubber dolls in the likeness of the show's mascot.

 Charity interlude

 At the beginning of part two, a professional darts player (or occasionally a celebrity during the first four series and the 2006 revival) would throw nine darts at the matchplay board.
 The show donated £1 per point scored to a charity of the winning team's choice, or £2 per point if the total was 301 or higher.
 Celebrity players often performed badly and would contribute some of their own money to the donation.

-One episode of series four originally broadcast on 3 December 1984, featured comedienne Carol Lee Scott as the celebrity guest darts thrower.
+One episode of series four originally broadcast on 2 December 1984, featured comedienne Carol Lee Scott as the celebrity guest darts thrower.
 Bowen and Scott had known each other for many years prior after both having appeared on the same bill at various working clubs.
 However, as mentioned in Bowen's 1998 biography From a Bundle of Rags: Autobiography of Jim Bowen, the pair had a backstage exchange after filming of the episode, with Bowen commenting on Scott's performance which led to the pair trading several offhand comments, after which they refused to ever speak again.